Blanket of Secrecy: Releases and chart history

-The band's first LP was titled Walls Have Ears in the UK, and Ears Have Walls in the US.
-The album cover, ultimately to become an iconic classic, was designed by Barney Bubbles.
+All of these issues have identical music, and sequencing.
+The album cover was designed by Barney Bubbles.
 The group can be seen in shadow on the album's back cover, in a photo by Brian Griffin, and in mostly obscured images on the cover of the single "Say You Will".
-They are seen full-face, and much more clearly, in the video for "Say You Will".
+They are seen full-face with complete clarity (and no attempt to obfuscate their images) in the video for "Say You Will".
 Released in 1982, the album and single received significant airplay on both sides of the Atlantic, featuring in the Tipperade in the Netherlands for four weeks.